 a) Stable Income

-If you receive a salary and get the same amount each and every month, then go ahead and write that amount down on a sheet of paper (or you can use my printable found here).
+If you receive a salary and get the same amount each and every month, then go ahead and write that amount down on a sheet of paper.
 Once finished, move on to Step 2.

 b) Irregular Income